All You Need to Know about Laser Dentistry (Updated for 2021)

 With the help of lasers, doctors can properly view the inner part of your tooth and gum tissue.
 This is achieved through optical coherence tomography.

 Benign Tumor Removal

-Lasers have the capacities of eliminating tumors from the gums, cheeks, palate and side of the lips with the aid of a suture- and pain-free method.
+Lasers have the capacity of eliminating tumors from the gums, cheeks, palate, and side of the lips with the aid of a suture- and pain-free method.

 Obstructive Sleep Apnea Treatment